 When we lose ourselves in a stressful moment — a workplace situation can quickly go from challenging to a potential disaster.

-Job interviews are a common trigger a host of powerful emotional responses; anticipation, excitement, even fear.
-If you’ve sat in the interview chair, you are acutely aware of the critical struggle to remain calm and focused.
+Job interviews are a common trigger of a host of powerful emotion-filled responses; anticipation, excitement, fear.
+If you’ve ever sat in the interview chair, you are acutely aware of the critical struggle to remain calm and focused.
 As much as we attempt to stay calm — our minds can race out of control — not unlike a runaway train.

 “Managing yourself” through this stressful dynamic is key.